-Average rates are calculated by the Financial Services Authority ("the FSA").
-Rates shown are derived from monthly returns to the FSA by calculating for each rate a weighted average of the individual rates (using month-end share/residential mortgage balances) of a sample of societies.
+Average rates are calculated by the Financial Services Authority ('the FSA').
+Rates shown are derived from monthly returns to the FSA by calculating for each rate a weighted average of the individual rates (using monthend share/residential mortgage balances) of a sample of societies.
 Figures for the period to December 1995 are based on data provided by those societies which comprised the 20 largest at January 1984 and whose combined assets accounted for some 87 per cent of the total assets of all societies.

-Figures from January 1996 are based on data from the 30 or so largest societies at that date.
+Figures from January 1996 are based on data from the 30 or so largest societies at that date (23 societies as at July 2005).
 These societies account for over 95 percent of all societies.

-In general each building society has a range of share (ie retail funds) and mortgage accounts.
+In general each building society has a range of share (i.e. retail funds) and mortgage accounts.
 For shares a higher rate of interest will normally be paid for larger investments, for accounts operated by post or via the internet and/or where investors are prepared to leave their money for a longer time.
-The rate shown in Table 7.1L, which is quoted gross (ie without deduction of income tax at the prescribed rate), reflects the range of share accounts offered.
+The rate shown in Table 7.1L, which is quoted gross (i.e. without deduction of income tax at the prescribed rate), reflects the range of share accounts offered.

-For mortgages, in addition to a basic rate (or a standard variable rate to use its correct terminology other rates may apply depending on the characteristics of the product (eg fixed rate mortgage; discount mortgage, special schemes etc).
+For mortgages, in addition to a basic rate (or a standard variable rate to use its correct terminology other rates may apply depending on the characteristics of the product (e.g. fixed rate mortgage; discount mortgage, special schemes etc).

 Rates shown reflect the position at the end of each month and being based on actual rates in force also reflects any timing differences that may exist between societies in their general implementations of new rates.
-The "basic mortgage rate" is taken as that applying to the majority of accounts within a society rather than that simply affecting new accounts, whereas actual rates in force are reflected in the "Average rate".
+The 'basic mortgage rate' is taken as that applying to the majority of accounts within a society rather than that simply affecting new accounts, whereas actual rates in force are reflected in the 'Average rate'.